timon-schelling/uni-phi111-logic-essay-2023-2024/src/template/template.typ

     body
   }

-  // Display the bibliography, if any is given if bib != none {
+  // Display the bibliography if any is given if bib != none {
     pagebreak()
     let title = if lang == "de" { "Literatur" } else { none }